Skye-XD/desktop-icons-ng/README.md

 - [x] Re-organization, New Folder structure to avoid confusion and facilitate review.

 - [x] Update to work with Gnome 43 and Nautilus 43rc.
+Drag and drop with Gnome 43 more reliable using Gdk.FileList

+- [x] More Reliable parsing of string URI lists with old Nautilus with GLib.Uri.

+- [x] Give visual feedback and prevent smoothly dropping special files if selected, on Nautilus windows by doing local drops by accepting but not reading drop data.

+- [x] Use native TextEncoder and TextDecoder objects in GJS instead of ByteArray imports.

 **EXPERIMENTAL FEATURES**